-The Center for Health Law and Policy Innovation of Harvard Law School’s (CHLPI’s) Health Law and Policy Clinic (HLPC) is leading The Center for Health Law and Policy Innovation of Harvard Law School’s (CHLPI) Health Law and Policy Clinic (HLPC) leads policy advocacy efforts to ensure that the care and treatment needs of people with low incomes and people living with chronic conditions are met during the coronavirus disease 2019 (COVID-19) pandemic.
+The Center for Health Law and Policy Innovation of Harvard Law School’s (CHLPI) Health Law and Policy Clinic (HLPC) has played a leading role in policy advocacy efforts to ensure that the care and treatment needs of people with low incomes and people living with chronic conditions are met during the coronavirus disease 2019 (COVID-19) pandemic.
 Our efforts range from promoting best practices for access to essential care, to ensuring a sound governmental public health response that addresses the social determinants of health and keeps people out of emergency rooms.
 Below is a sampling of CHLPI’s efforts, resources, and recommendations to help mitigate the risks that people face as a result of this public health crisis.

 National Health Care Policy During the Pandemic

 CHLPI works with other national organizations and on-the-ground partners to identify, analyze, and promote policy priorities during the COVID-19 pandemic that best serve people who have low incomes and/or live with chronic conditions.
-These policy priorities include:
+These policy priorities have included:

 Public Health Response to COVID-19 in Massachusetts

 CHLPI was especially active in advocating for a sound and equitable public health response to COVID-19 in our home state of Massachusetts.
 Together with partner organizations such as the ACLU and as a member of the Massachusetts Task Force on Coronavirus & Equity—a coalition of organizations that came together to respond rapidly to policy priorities—CHLPI was a leading voice on issues including access to COVID-19 treatment, testing, and vaccination, protecting patient privacy, and tackling inequities.